exabrial/speakeasy/README.md

 ## License

-ALL files in this project are licensed.
+**ALL** files in this project are licensed.
 See [LICENSE.md](LICENSE.md)

+Note that this project's binary artifacts repackage small elements of the BouncyCastle Cryptography library; those parts retain their original MIT License.

 ## Contributing